yarisvt/tyk-docs/tyk-docs/content/developer-support/tyk-charts-release-notes.md

 - Added new options to `pump.backend` parameter.
 Users can enable specific Mongo & Postgres pumps: `mongo-aggregate`, `mongo-selective`, `postgres-aggregate`, `postgres-pump`
 - Added `Horizontal Pod Autoscaler` specs for gateway deployments, allowing users to easily enable automatic scaling by CPU utilisation, memory utilisation, or custom metrics.
 - Added `insecureSkipVerify` option for gateway under `gateway.tls` section.
 - Added support for `containerSecurityContext` configuration.
-This is required as k8s and openshift versions require some of these values to be set.- Added `containerPort` parameter for gateway to allow for different values to be set for port and targetPort
+This is required as K8s and OpenShift versions require some of these values to be set.- Added `containerPort` parameter for gateway to allow for different values to be set for port and targetPort
 - Added support for `imagePullSecret` so user can pull an image from a private container image registry or repository
 - Added parameter `analyticsEnabled` to enable or disable analytics in Gateway.
 It is set to "" by default which means it will be enabled or disabled based on pump installations.
 ##### Changed